 Batch Campaigns: In contrast, batch campaigns are designed to deliver messages to a broad audience simultaneously, often to promote sales, seasonal events, or product launches.
 While these campaigns are less personalized, they’re highly effective for reaching large groups at once, creating awareness, and generating excitement at key moments.

-Batch campaigns are ideal for building momentum and engaging customers en masse, especially when the goal is to share timely updates or highlight special offers.
+Batch campaigns are ideal for building momentum and engaging customers in mass, especially when the goal is to share timely updates or highlight special offers.

 Together, these two types of campaigns allow brands to balance personalized customer engagement with wide-reaching communication, helping to drive both immediate sales and long-term customer loyalty.